aledelmo/3DSlicer_Plugins/DWI/README.md

 * **Rigid**: Combination of transformation that do not modify the distance between the points of the image.
 It will apply a series of rotation and translations in order to have the images roughly aligned.
 * **Affine**: Transformation that preserves parallel lines.
-Adding shears and scaling to the rigid transform a finer registration is prepared, with an higher chance to have the two images with matching proportions.
+Adding shears and scaling to the rigid transform a finer registration is prepared, with a higher chance to have the two images with matching proportions.
-* **Elastic**: The elastic deformation will shift and interpolate the voxels of the moving image in order to match as best as possible the fixed image intensities.
-It can results in the most accurate results at the expense of the computational time.
+* **Elastic**: The elastic deformation will shift and interpolate the voxels of the moving image in order to match as good as possible the fixed image intensities.
+It can result in the most accurate results at the expense of the computational time.

 All the registration methods above described are all implemented used ANTs.
 The parameters have been chosen with in mind the